Peter Thompson (footballer, born 1942): Bolton Wanderers

 Thompson retired in April 1978 after having played 132 matches for Bolton, who were promoted that season to the top-flight.

 After football

 After retiring in 1978, Thompson ran a caravan park for seven years in Knott End-on-Sea in Lancashire.
-He then ran hotels in the Lake District and Harrogate.
+He then ran a pub and inn in Bowland Bridge in the Lake District and a hotel in Harrogate.
 In 2006, Thompson moved to Portugal.

 Thompson died on 30 December 2018, aged 76.